 Although there are variations between the Blue French Bulldog and other colored Frenchie’s, this does not imply that its history and background are different from the rest of the breed.

 These incredibly cute and resilient little dogs are cheerful and intelligent additions to any home.
 Their signature erect ears that seem too big for their heads make them adorable.

 The French Bulldog is a jokester who will still make an excellent watchdog for their family.
 You may also love that the Frenchie doesn’t bark a lot.
 Furthermore, you’ll often enjoy that they’re certainly not high-energy dogs.

 Is a blue French Bulldog rare?

 The color of the blue coat is linked to a gene mutation known as a dilution gene and is fairly rate.
 If a French Bulldog contains two copies of this gene, it’ll be a light blue French Bulldog instead of just a black coat.
 Regrettably, they may suffer from a genetic disorder known as color dilution alopecia.
-This is a recessive and hereditary disorder and occurs because of a defective variant of the dilution gene.
+This is a recessive and hereditary disorder that occurs because of a defective dilution gene variant.